J0wir/J0wir.github.io/_posts/2021-12-06-Cyberdefenders-CyberCorp-Case-1.md

 ### Question 14 - What is the name of the tool (for example, program.exe), that probably was used by an attacker to compromise the user account?

 ### Question 15 - The attacker used a compromised account for unauthorized Domain Controller access.
 What is the IP address of this Domain Controller?
-The answer for this question was found in the output during question 13.
+The answer for this question was found during question 13.

 The answer is <b>192.168.184.100</b>